The Hunt for Inexpensive Caribbean Dining

-They really are staples in the Caribbean dining experience!
+They were staples in the Caribbean dining experience!
 But no way could our family afford to dine on such divine food every evening.

 There had to be less expensive restaurants that provided Caribbean dining, other than the local weekend BBQs.